The Continuous Integration (CI) checks on the pull request succeeded and now it's ready for review.

 There will come a time when you receive a suggestion in a review that doesn't make sense or you don't agree with.
 You have every right to ask questions or discuss any part of a review.
 You can reply by clicking in the Reply box and typing your response.
 Pull requests are setup to handle forum-like discussions.
 Feel free to ask for clarification, explain the reason you chose to do something, simply thank someone for their assistance, or open any form of discussion you feel is needed for your review.
 Some more involved PRs have extremely lengthy discussions as code goes through multiple iterations and changes.
 This is great!
 You should always feel comfortable continuing the discussion if you feel it's necessary.
 We definitely do!

 Since I agree with Carter's suggestions, I'm going to make the changes.
-I will again follow the same steps I did to submit the correction when the checking programs failed (just as I did in Status, Status, Commit, Push).
+I will again follow the same steps I did to submit the correction when Travis failed (just as I did in Status, Status, Commit, Push).
 I begin by adding the changes into my code.
 I then test it.
 It works successfully.
 Great!
 Time to check the

 Those are the changes Carter suggested.
 Now it's time to check